Correlation functions and spectra

 where $A = i\omega - \textbf{M}$, $b = \textbf{y}(0)$ and $c=\textbf{c}/(i\omega)$.
 In most cases, solving the above matrix equation is much faster than doing an additional time evolution to obtain the correlation function.

 This approach is implemented with the Spectrum type, which performs the Laplace transform and computes the matrix $A$ and the vectors $b$ and $c$ symbolically.
-Additionally, functions that return all those things in numerical form depending on the steady-state values and given parameters are generated via Symbolics build_function.
+Functions returning all those things in numerical form depending on the steady-state values and given parameters are generated via Symbolics build_function.
 Usage is as follows:

 c = CorrelationFunction(a', a, me; steady_state=true) # need to specify steady state

 The above performs the Laplace transform on a symbolic level (i.e. it derives the matrix $A$).
-To actually compute the spectrum, we can do
+To actually compute the spectrum, we evaluate at a frequency ω, using the final state of the original system and the parameter values:

 Examples: